Armed conflict in Ukraine

 Urgent tracing requests can also be addressed directly to the International Tracing Department.

-• Family reunification
+Family reunification

-Entry of refugees from Ukraine
+Entry of persons seeking protection from Ukraine

-In Germany, the decision was substantiated by corresponding statements by the BMI.
-The following groups of persons will directly be granted a residence title in Germany pursuant to section 24 of the Residence Act:
+In Germany, the decision was specified in detail by the Federal Ministry of the Interior.
+The following groups of persons are immediately entitled to a residence permit in Germany in accordance with Section 24 of the Residence Act:

-• Stateless persons and nationals of third countries other than Ukraine who benefited from international protection or equivalent national protection in Ukraine before 24 February 2022, as well as their family members.
+- Stateless persons and nationals of third countries other than Ukraine who benefited from international protection or equivalent national protection in Ukraine before 24 February 2022, as well as their family members.

-• Ukrainian nationals who were already residing in Germany on the basis of a residence title, irrespective of the date of entry
+- Ukrainian nationals who were already residing in Germany with a residence title, regardless of their date of entry

-For questions regarding family reunification of and to refugees from Ukraine, you can contact any GRC Tracing Service support centre in Germany.
-Contact details can be found at: GRC Tracing Service branch near you.
+If you have any questions about family reunification with persons entitled to protection from Ukraine, you can contact any GRC Tracing Service support centre in Germany.
+You can find the contact details at: GRC tracing service near you.

 Admission of ethnic German repatriates from Ukraine